poult-lab/daily-word/english_words_ learning.md

 [v] The doors were always locked and chained.

 "to fasten sth with a chain; to fasten sb/sth to another person or thing with a chain, so that they do not escape or get stolen"

-15.meticulously / məˈtɪkjələsli /

-[adv] I can't recall how many times we worked together to meticulously revise every word.

-"in a meticulous manner"